Why do people believe in God?

 This question assumes that the only basis for belief is spiritual experience.
 There are rational reasons to think God exists.
 Scholars have developed compelling philosophical and scientific arguments for God’s existence.
 There is historical and archaeological evidence that supports the credibility of the Old and New Testaments.
 A powerful case can be made for the historicity of Christ, including his death and resurrection.
 Scripture also teaches that God has written his law on our hearts.
 We know there is an inherent right and wrong, and we are well aware that we don’t conform to that standard.
 In other words, even if we don’t have a propensity for spiritual experiences at all, we still have the capacity to recognize the truth of the Christian faith and our desperate need for forgiveness.
 Whether we have spiritual experiences or not, we all have the ability to understand and respond to the gospel.

 Scripture teaches that each person possesses a unique set of gifts.
-Each of us has distinct strengths and weaknesses.
-Scripture also teaches that when we come together, each of our gifts contributes to the community, and our collective strengths and weaknesses complement each other.
+Each of us has distinct strengths and weakness.
+Scripture also teaches that when we come together, each of our gifts contribute to the community, and our collective strengths and weaknesses complement each other.
 If what Scripture teaches on this point is true, wouldn’t we expect God to create humans (as a population) with biological variability?
 I know many Christians for whom the life of the mind is far more important to their faith than spiritual experiences.
 I also know many Christians for whom religious experiences are central to their faith.
 Both types of people play critical roles in the church.
-To put it another way, our Creator may have had good reasons for designing humans with varying biological propensities to spirituality.
+To put it another way, our Creator may have had good reasons to design humans with varying biological propensities to spirituality.